Befezdow/Different_Programs/README.md

 # Different_Programs
-This is a repository of various programs, mostly on Qt and C++
+This is a repository of various programs, mostly on Qt and C++.